sagemath/trac_to_gh/Issue 6889.md

 # Issue 6889: Algebra of multivariate polynomials invariant under the action of a permutation group

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6889

 Original creator: nborie